openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 When a user selects the video player's **play** control, the player emits a ``play_video`` event.

+Note that course teams can specify a **Video Start Time** for video files.

+* If the user streams a video file in a browser and a **Video Start Time** is present for the video, the player starts at the specified time and emits the ``play_video`` event.

+* If the user plays a streaming or downloaded video in the edX mobile app, the app ignores the **Video Start Time** and emits the ``play_video`` event when it plays the file from the beginning.

+For more information, see `Working with Video Components`_ in the *Building and Running an edX Course* guide.

 In addition to the identifying ``event_type`` of ``play_video``, events that the edX mobile app emits also include a ``name`` field with a value of ``edx.video.played``.

 **Event Source**: Browser or Mobile

+**History**:

+* Updated 5 May 2015 to include the effect of a **Video Start Time**.
-**History**: Updated 25 Feb 2015 to include events emitted by the edX mobile app for iOS.
-Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.
+* Updated 25 Feb 2015 to include events emitted by the edX mobile app for iOS.
+* Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.

 ``context`` **Member Fields**: